Simon-leong/DubMaster/report.md

 - `SFXExpert` handles sound effects.
 It can receive video or text input, and generate sound effects with or without video conditioning.

-    It prefers video-conditioned model when a source video is available, runs a generation, and decides whether to keep the generation or fall back to text-only SFX generation.
+    - It prefers video-conditioned model when a source video is available, runs a generation, and decides whether to keep the generation or fall back to text-only SFX generation.
 This process can be seen as a probe: we test the video-conditioned model's ability to capture on-screen SFX, then decide whether to keep it or switch to a text-only model for that event.
 Here, we use MMAudio as the core model.

 - `SpeechExpert` handles speech and voice cloning.
 It receives the reference voice, obtains the prompt transcript automatically, and respects the user's target utterance.
 The generated audio is implemented with the SOTA CosyVoice3 model.

 - `MusicExpert` handles instrumental **background music**.
-It converts each music event into a concise style prompt, chooses a musical section label such as intro or verse, and prepares InspireMusic inputs.
+It converts each music event into a concise style prompt, chooses a musical section label such as intro or verse, and prepares inputs.
 The result is a piece of music that fits the scene and timing but does not have lyrics.
+We use InspireMusic as the core model.

 - `SongExpert` handles lyric-timed song generation.
-It asks the LLM to write an LRC file, creates a reference style prompt, and prepares DiffRhythm inputs for vocal music.
+It asks the LLM to write an LRC file, creates a reference style prompt, and prepares inputs for vocal music.
+We use DiffRhythm for this part.

 Each expert converts a general event into model-specific inputs.
 This keeps Stage 1 simple: the planner only needs to describe what should happen, while Stage 2 decides how each event should be synthesized.